silvanmelchior/RPi_Cam_Web_Interface/installreadme.txt

 The scripts are
 install.sh main installation
-upgrade.sh check for updates and then run main installation start.sh starts the software stop.sh stops the software remove.sh removes the software
+update.sh check for updates and then run main installation start.sh starts the software stop.sh stops the software remove.sh removes the software